Suavek85/Music-Song-App-with-Redux/README.md

 - showing top 3 singles chart for Brazil, USA, Spain

-- finding top 3 singles chart for any country
+- displaying top 3 singles chart for any country

-- saving any of the above songs in the Favorite section
+- saving searched songs in the Favorite section (Fav icon)

 - removing songs from the Favorite section

 - includes badge displaying number of songs in the Favorite section

-- watching any of the songs searched or saved in Favories on Youtube
+- watching displayed songs (searched or saved in Favorites) instantly on a Youtube popup playlist (Youtube icon)

 ## Setup